andrew/ultimate-awesome/README.md

 - [Metal-Guide](https://github.com/mikeroyal/Metal-Guide) - Metal Guide.
 - [awesome-switch](https://github.com/perillamint/awesome-switch) - A curated list of awesome things related to Nintendo Switch hacking.
 - [awesome-aws-research](https://github.com/randyridgley/awesome-aws-research) - A curated list of awesome Amazon Web Services (AWS) libraries, open source repos, guides, blogs, and other resources for Academic Researchers new to AWS.
-- [awesome-khmer-language](https://github.com/seanghay/awesome-khmer-language) - A large collection of Khmer language resources.
-Khmer is a language used by Cambodia.
 - [awesome-crowds](https://github.com/suchow/awesome-crowds) - A curated list of awesome resources on crowdsourcing, human computation, and online behavioral experiments.
 - [awesome-lists](https://github.com/szabgab/awesome-lists) - The awesome list of all the awesome lists.
 - [awesome-controls](https://github.com/trevorbryant/awesome-controls) - A collection of awesome security controls mapping for solutions across frameworks.